Homosexuality in English football

 Homosexuality in English football has been described as a taboo subject by both players and the media.
-As of May 2022, there is only one openly gay male footballer in England's top four men's divisions, Jake Daniels, a forward for Blackpool F.C. (who came out in May 2022).
+As of January 2026, there are no openly gay male footballers in England's top four men's divisions, with Jake Daniels having left Blackpool F.C. in 2025.
 Some, such as Peter Clayton, who chairs the FA's "Homophobia in Football" working group, have argued that, in some clubs, there are barriers to male players "coming out", as they are commercial assets which may be damaged.
+This is complicated by the owners of many clubs being from countries where homosexuality is criminalized.

 Conversely, several high-profile England women's players have come out as lesbian including Lily Parr, Lianne Sanderson, Casey Stoney, Kelly Smith, Fara Williams, and Beth Mead, with attitudes around the women's game being more tolerant than the men's.

 Homosexuality in England and Wales (but not Scotland or Northern Ireland) was decriminalised in 1967, leading to more liberal public attitudes.
 While many openly gay politicians and entertainers have remained elected and popular with little comment on their sexuality, men's football has not experienced the same degree of openness.
 Despite this, or perhaps because of this, rumours in the press or joking between fans and players and even hostile homophobic abuse continue to feature within the game.

 In a 2009 survey, most fans said they would like to see homophobia taken out of football, that the FA were not doing enough to tackle the issue and that they would be comfortable to see a player on their team come out of the closet.

+Players and staff in men's football

+Prior to 1967

+In 2025, author Grant Bage revealed that while researching former England and Ipswich Town manager Alf Ramsey, he had discovered documents indicating an unnamed Ipswich player had been charged with and had admitted in court to committing an act of gross indecency in 1955, prior to the legalisation of homosexual activity in the United Kingdom.
+Bage also reported that other documents indicated that Ramsey had supported the player, arguing with the club's directors in favour of his inclusion back in the squad following his conviction.